sciruiz/exploring-vulnerabilities-peru/README.md

 ## Citation

-Please cite the article as:
+Please reference this repository by citing the article as:

 > Mezza et al. (On Revision). *Framing Vulnerabilities: A Transdisciplinary Study of Dengue and Diarrhea in Peru’s Borderlands*. _The Journal of Climate Change and Health_.